andrew/ultimate-awesome/README.md

 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
-- [awesome-esolangs](https://github.com/nikumu/awesome-esolangs) - A curated list of links and information on the most important, influential, and interesting esoteric programming languages.
 - [awesome-performance](https://github.com/olest/awesome-performance) - Reading list on software performance.
 - [1gpt](https://github.com/parammittal16/1gpt) - Best GPT tools collection over the internet 👀.
 - [awesome-app-js](https://github.com/pierrechls/awesome-app-js) - 😎  An awesome and curated list of JavaScript libraries that I use.